TinyPedal/TinyPedal/docs/customization.md

     show_safety_car
 Show safety car position on map if available.
 This option currently only works in RF2.

-Note, safety car position has a very low update rate from RF2 API, in order to workaround this limitation, safety car position is interpolated with speed, but may still desync occasionally.
+Note, safety car position data from RF2 API is fairly limited, and has a very low update rate, in order to workaround API limitation, safety car position data is interpolated to display smoothly, but may still desync occasionally.

     safety_car_text
 Set custom text for safety car.
 Default is `SC`.